 About the quinoa & fig salad

-I wanted something very fresh but simple to prepare (no time to spend hours in the kitchen that day and then this scorching temperature), and the ingredients came together in an obvious way.
-Quinoa, some feta cheese and a few walnuts, and a little Ricardo’s sweet and sour sauce to round it up.
+I wanted something fresh but simple to prepare (no time to spend hours in the kitchen that day and then this scorching temperature), and the ingredients came together.
+Quinoa, some feta cheese, a few walnuts, and a little Ricardo’s sweet and sour sauce to round it up.
 We just loved the combination of all these elements.
-The sweetness of the fig, the delicacy of the fresh spinach and the strength of the feta it really works.
+The sweetness of the fig, the delicacy of the fresh spinach and the strength of the feta work.
 This salad will be back on our table regularly for sure!
-I also think it has a chic feel to it so it would also be perfect for entertaining or special occasions.
+It also has a chic feel so it would be perfect for entertaining or special occasions.

-If you want to try another gourmet salad, I suggest you take a look at this quinoa & pomegranate salad Just as fresh and easy to make!
+If you want to try another gourmet salad, I suggest you look at this quinoa & pomegranate salad Just as fresh and easy to make!